TiffanyNwanne/Health-Insurance-User-Behaviour-Analysis/Medicare.md

 📌 California’s high ER visit rate suggests potential overburdened hospitals and limited availability of urgent care clinics.
 📌 Florida and Texas also show high ER utilization, which could be due to high uninsured populations.

-🔍 Key Takeaways from the Hot Spots Dashboard
+**Key Takeaways from the Hot Spots Dashboard**

-✅ DC has the highest readmission rate (869M)—indicating possible healthcare access and efficiency issues.
+- DC has the highest readmission rate (869M)—indicating possible healthcare access and efficiency issues.
-✅ Florida leads in diabetes-related hospitalizations (327 cases)—highlighting chronic disease prevalence.
+- Florida leads in diabetes-related hospitalizations (327 cases)—highlighting chronic disease prevalence.
-✅ California has the highest ER visits (4,252 per 1,000)—potentially pointing to gaps in primary care.
+- California has the highest ER visits (4,252 per 1,000)—potentially pointing to gaps in primary care.